 Internal Medicine

-Internal medicine services at AVES cover a variety of health concerns for your pet.
-Veterinarians at AVES see patients on a referral basis from general practitioners.
-Our veterinarians work hard to manage your pet’s health concerns while communicating with you and your family veterinarian.
-The team approach found at AVES helps ensure that your pet gets the best possible care.
+Internal medicine services at AVES encompass a wide range of health concerns for your pet.
+Our veterinarians are dedicated to managing your pet's health issues while maintaining open communication with both you and your family veterinarian.
+The team-based approach at AVES ensures that your pet receives the highest quality care.

 Diagnosing and treating a variety of hormonal conditions such as Addison’s disease, Cushing’s disease, calcium disorders, diabetes mellitus, electrolyte disorders, and thyroid-related disorders.